 I always intended to be a writer – and to begin ‘tomorrow’.
 Tomorrow took a long time coming and meanwhile I worked as a director in a London publishing firm, William Kimber, editing military, theatrical and other memoirs together with a fiction list of ghost stories and romances.
 I learned a lot about the world of writing there, but not much about what it was actually like to be a writer – I was too busy being a publisher.

 Tomorrow did eventually come.
 I married my American husband James Myers and for some years we had a commuting marriage between Paris, where he then worked, and London, where I did.
 Crazy looking back on it, but it seemed a good idea at the time – particularly as it was there that I dreamed up my first series detective, August Didier, a half French, half English master chef in late Victorian and Edwardian times.
 I’m now a full time writer and currently I’m working with Jim on a crime series featuring Jack Colby, car detective.
-The fourth is now published, Classic Mistake, and its successor, Classic in the Pits, will follow later this year.
+The fifth, Classic in the Pits, is now published and its successor, Classic Cashes In, will follow later this year.

 I also write reviews of crime novels for Shots, the crime and thriller ezine.
 If you don’t already know this site, visit www.shotsmag.co.uk